peter/data-engineering/README.md

 * Design documentation
 * Heroku deploy https://gist.github.com/3025502

-* The tests need to be run with RAILS_ENV=test bin/rake

 ## Introduction

 This is my implementation of the challenge for "Senior Software Engineer".